aabdulmecitz/42-printf/README.md

     ```sh
     make
     ```
-    This will generate the static library file `libftprintf.a`.
+    This will generate the static library file `ft_printf.a`.

 ## Usage

 To use the `ft_printf` function in your own C project:

 1. Include the `ft_printf.h` header file in your source code.
-2. Compile your project and link it with the `libftprintf.a` library.
+2. Compile your project and link it with the `ft_printf.a` library.

 Here is an example `main.c`: